When Were You Born: Production

-Warner Bros. hired Manly P. Hall of the Philosophical Research Society to write the screenplay for the film, which was believed to have been the first to deal with astrology as a serious topic.
+Warner Bros.
+Pictures hired Manly P. Hall of the Philosophical Research Society to write the screenplay for the film, which was believed to have been the first to deal with astrology as a serious topic.
 Hall also assisted with casting and provided technical advice.
 Hall stated: "There is a ready-made audience of 10,000,000 for definitely metaphysical themes in the United States—in addition to the general public.
 It is the richest untouched field of entertainment that remains to be exploited, for nearly every human being has had an experience he cannot explain, yet cannot forget!"

 Newspaper advertisements for the film stated: "NOTE!
 The entire cast of this production was selected according to astrological calculations!"
 However, of the billed cast, only Jaquet was born under the sign that he represents in the film.

 Reception

 In a contemporary review for The New York Times, critic Frank S. Nugent called When Were You Born "a routine murder mystery as a pretext for expounding the zodiac rigamarole" and wrote: "Anna May Wong demonstrates that your curly hair, or stubborn chin, or propensity for murder is all a matter of when you were born.
 Her system worked so well, both forward and back, in weeding out the suspects and tripping up the liars that we wondered why, at the last, she had to put her charts aside and plunge into the sliding panel, shadows-on-the-wall school of cinema criminology."

+Lionel Collier, writing for the British magazine, Picturegoer, also commented on the use of astrology to solve murder as "novel, if not very credible … but those whose interest in astrology is strong enough, will be well entertained."
+He commented that Anna May Wong "gives quite a sound characterization", but overall his review was negative and he wrote that "the settings are not very varied and action is slow up to the last reel."

+More recently, Jeff Stafford of Turner Classic Movies described the film as "an oddity if nothing else", noted that the premise was "quite unusual for its day" and that it "is an unpretentious little B-unit programmer from Warner Bros., it manages, in its brief 66 minute running time, to incorporate a Rashomon-like flashback structure with multiple suspects and climaxes with a double twist ending."
+Stafford stated that Wong was considered "past her peak" by the time of this film, and was second-billed to Margaret Lindsay despite appearing in almost every scene and that she "gives a surprisingly flat performance and comes off like some straitlaced schoolmarm, who alternates between officious behavior and mild irritation toward any naysayers."
+He wrote that the supporting cast is "energetic": James Stephenson "makes the most of his juicy role", Margaret Lindsay "provides the drama" and Lola Lane is "feisty and funny."